PR-ODINSON/2024_game/README.md

 ---

-Happy coding and enjoy playing 2048!
+Happy coding and enjoy playing 2048 and let me know how many trails you did to reach 2048!